grow-assistant/sales-assistant/codebase_export.md

         "stream": False,
         "temperature": 0
     }

-    # Get the raw response from xAI
     response = _send_xai_request(payload)

     # Cache the response
     _news_cache[club_name] = response

-    # Clean up awkward grammar in the response
+    # Clean up awkward grammar if needed
     if response:
-        # Fix the "Has [club] has not been" pattern
         if response.startswith("Has ") and " has not been in the news" in response: response = response.replace("Has ", "")

-        # Fix any double "has" instances
         response = response.replace(" has has ", " has ")

     return response

 def _build_icebreaker_from_news(club_name: str, news_summary: str) -> str:
     """
-    Build a single-sentence icebreaker for Swoop outreach.
+    Build a single-sentence icebreaker if news is available.
-    Only used when there IS news to reference.
     """
-    # Only generate news-based icebreaker if we have actual news
-    if not club_name.strip() or not news_summary.strip() or "has not been in the news" in news_summary.lower(): return ""
+    if not club_name.strip() or not news_summary.strip() \
+       or "has not been in the news" in news_summary.lower(): return ""

     payload = {
         "messages": [
             {
                 "role": "system",
-                "content": "You are writing from Swoop Golf's perspective, reaching out to golf clubs about our technology platform."
+                "content": "You are writing from Swoop Golf's perspective, reaching out to golf clubs about our technology."
             },
             {
                 "role": "user",
+                "content": (
-                "content": f"Create a brief, natural-sounding icebreaker about {club_name} based on this news: {news_summary}.
+                    f"Create a brief, natural-sounding icebreaker about {club_name} "
+                    f"based on this news: {news_summary}.
 Keep it concise and professional."
+                )
             }
         ],
         "model": MODEL_NAME,
         "stream": False,
         "temperature": 0.1
     }
     return _send_xai_request(payload)

 def get_default_icebreaker(club_name: str) -> str:
     """
-    Generate a generic icebreaker when no news is available.
+    Generate a generic icebreaker if no news is found.
-    Used as the default approach.
     """
     payload = {
         "messages": [
             {
                 "role": "system",
-                "content": "You are writing from Swoop Golf's perspective, reaching out to golf clubs about our technology platform."
+                "content": "You are writing from Swoop Golf's perspective, reaching out to golf clubs."
             },
             {
                 "role": "user",
+                "content": (
-                "content": f"Create a brief, professional icebreaker for {club_name}.
-Focus on improving their operations and member experience.
+                    f"Create a brief, professional icebreaker for {club_name}. "
+                    "Focus on improving their operations and member experience.
 Keep it concise."
+                )
             }
         ],
         "model": MODEL_NAME,
         "stream": False,
         "temperature": 0.1
     }
     return _send_xai_request(payload)

 ##############################################################################
-# Club Info Search (Used ONLY for Final Email Rewriting)
+# Club Info Search
 ##############################################################################

 def xai_club_info_search(club_name: str, location: str, amenities: list = None) -> str: